prymitive/karma/docs/CONFIGURATION.md

 - `headers` - a map with a list of key: values which are header: value.
   These custom headers will be sent with every request to the alert manager instance.
+  **NOTE**: these headers are only sent for alertmanager requests, they are NOT set on requests send to Prometheus server when querying alert history.
+  Please see `history:rewrite` section below if you want to set headers for Prometheus requests.
 - `cors:credentials` - sets the
   [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) credentials
   settings for browser requests,